 Bay of Islands rubbish barge back for summer

-The manned barge is a joint venture between the Northland Regional and Far North District Councils, the Department of Conservation and contractor Waste Management.
+The staffed barge is a joint venture between the Northland Regional and Far North District Councils, the Department of Conservation and contractor Waste Management.

-Those intending to use it are advised to listen to Russell Radio (VHF Channel 63) or visit www.nrc.govt.nz/rubbishbarge for confirmation as to its whereabouts and availability.
+Those intending to use it are advised to listen to Russell Radio (VHF Channel 63) for information.

-Typically, on days when it is available, the barge will visit campsites on Urupukapuka Island from 9.30am-11am before anchoring at its main location at Moturua Island's Army Bay from 11.30am until 2.30pm.
+On days when it is available, the barge will initially visit campsites on Urupukapuka Island from 9.30-11am before mooring close to the south-eastern end of Moturua Island (the same position as last summer) from around 11.30am until 2.30pm.

-A flat fee of $5 cash per bag of rubbish applies, regardless of whether pre-paid or plain bags are used.
-Recyclables are also accepted, but a fee also applies and depends on quantity.
+A flat $5 fee per rubbish bag applies; please note this fee applies regardless of whether pre-paid or plain bags are used.
+Recyclables are accepted, but again a fee also applies and will depend on the quantity involved.

 Meanwhile, the Far North District Council (again in conjunction with Waste Management) will provide a separate, shore-based seasonal refuse/recycling service in the Bay of Islands from later this month.

 - Rawhiti; Te Tawa Hill, north end of Kaingahoa Bay, and will open 10am-5pm from Sunday 18 December until Tuesday 31 January.
 (From Wednesday 01 February to Tuesday 28 February the Rawhiti facility will operate on reduced hours from 1pm-5pm.)

 - Opua; by the Port Opua fuel jetty from Monday 26 December.
 This will open 7am-6pm until Tuesday 24 January